vinayak5002/Observer/README.md

 ## Features:
 - Live updates of news
-- Read news from 10 differenct catogories
+- Read news from 10 different catogories
 - Pleasing dark mode
 - Rsponsive website which can be used it almost any device
 - You can load more news if you are intrested (There is a limit of how many news will be loaded btw)